lucienbaumgartner/quiz_dev/README.md

 $ gem install sass
 ```

 Now you can tell ruby to watch your either a folder with all your sass files in order to convert them to the output path (your css folder), or just single files.
-In this case We just listen to the whole folder
+In this case We just listen to the whole folder:

 ```
 $ cd quiz_dev